Fubini-Study geometries in the higher-dimensional gravity: Concluding Remarks

 \section{Concluding Remarks}

-We construct exact solutions to the Einstein-Maxwell theory in six and higher dimensions.
+We construct solutions to the Einstein-Maxwell theory in six and higher dimensions.
 The solutions are based on uplifting the four dimensional Kahler Fubini-Study manifold into higher dimensional gravity coupled to the electromagnetic field.
 To consistently construct the solutions, we superimpose the different solutions into an integral with an unknown weight function.
 We find exactly the form of the weight function, with matching the solutions to some exact solutions, in the proper limit of some parameters and coordinates.
 The numerical results for the metric function show that the solutions are regular everywhere, except on a single point $r=0$.
 We expect the singularity may be located inside a higher dimensional regular hyper-surface, if we consider more sophisticated dependence of the metric function on other coordinates.
 We also show explicitly that including the cosmological constant in the theory implies trivialization of the Fubini-Study metric.
 Hence we can't uplift the Fubini-Study metric (with already an intrinsic cosmological constant) into a cosmological solution in higher dimensional Einstein-Maxwell theory.
+We should stress that the absence of the cosmological solutions is based only on considering a special anasatz for the metric, which is given by (\ref{mDLambda}) with a time-dependent metric function.
+Of course, we don’t roll out finding other possible cosmological solutions with more sophisticated ansatzes.